Bruh722/ccjs200/README.md

 d.
 0.805
 ```

 8. Historically, late night car accidents in High Noon County have had a 0.5 probability of involving an impaired driver.
 However, 5 of the most recent 7 late night accidents have involved an impaired driver.
 Our goal is to determine whether the hypothesis that p = 0.5 should be rejected.
-If we decide that events in the central 0.875 region of the probability distribution will not be strong enough evidence to reject the hypothesis that p = 0.5 (meaning that events in either 0.0625 end of the distribution will be strong enough evidence), what decision should we make?
+If we decide that events in the central 0.875 region of the probability distribution will not be strong enough evidence to reject the hypothesis that p = 0.5 (meaning that events in either 0.0625 end of the distribution will be strong enough evidence to reject), what decision should we make?

 ```rout
 a. reject hypothesis that p = 0.5